 Target Attendance Authorised Absence Unauthorised Absence Overall

-Autumn '17 (1) 94.1%
+Autumn '18 (1) 96.3%

-Autumn '17 (2) 93.0%
+Autumn '18 (2) 92.6%

-Spring '18 (1) 94.5% 93.6% 3.7% 2.9% 93.6%
+Spring '19 (1) 95.3% 93.6 % 3.5% 2.7% 93.6%

-Spring '18 (2) 93.8%
+Spring '19 (2) 92.9%

-Summer '18 (1) 95.1%
+Summer '19 (1) 1 93.4%

-Summer '18 (2) 92.3%
+Summer '19 (2)] 92.4%

-The school will continue to follow LA guidelines for the monitoring of pupil attendance, this includes the 'not authorising' approach to holidays in term time.
+The school will continue to follow LA guidelines for the monitoring of pupil attendance.
 The school brochure informs parents of the need to ensure that children attend school regularly in line with the school Attendance Policy.

 Parents need to inform school on the first day of absence as to the reason for the absence or be recorded as 'unauthorised'.
 10 unauthorised absences in any term will lead to the issuing of a 'Warning of Fixed Penalty Notice'.
 Attendance is then monitored for a 3 week period with the possibility of a fine if any more unauthorised absences are recorded.
 Holidays are recorded as unauthorised unless they fit into special criteria.
 Medical appointments need to be followed up with the appointment card.